Welcome to the Assume Project

 Interoperable IO formatsImplemented

-Standard data formats adapted from other open source tools and general conventions, enables scenario reading from Amiris and PyPSA
+Standard data formats adapted from other open-source tools and general conventions; enable scenario reading from Amiris and PyPSA

-Scalability and parallel executionWork in progressEnabels running Assume in different Docker containers
+Scalability and parallel executionImplementedEnables running Assume in different Docker containers

 Deep Reinforcement Learning